drshahizan/HPDP/2425/project/p2/DataDrillers/readme.md

 </p>

 ---
-## 🚀 Project Overview

-This project implements a **real-time sentiment analysis pipeline** for user reviews of popular Malaysian e-wallet and e-commerce applications (Touch 'n Go, Boost, Grab, Setel, Shopee) from the Google Play Store.
-Leveraging the power of **Apache Kafka** for data ingestion and **Apache Spark Streaming** for real-time processing and sentiment prediction, the system provides immediate insights into public opinion.
-The results are visualized through an interactive **Streamlit dashboard**.

-The primary goal is to extract, process, analyze, and visualize sentiments from digital media in real-time, enabling organizations to make data-driven decisions swiftly.

----

 ## ✨ Features

 * **Real-time Data Ingestion**: Continuously scrapes new reviews from the Google Play Store and streams them to Kafka.